Get E-Book

 Migration Pitfalls

 Forgetting to await.
 An async function that calls writeFile() without await returns immediately.
-The write happens in the background.
-If the next line depends on that file existing, it might fail intermittently.
+The write continues in the background, and a later line that depends on the file may fail intermittently.

 Double error handling.
-Wrapping await in try/catch and also chaining .catch() - one of them is redundant, and the interaction can be confusing.
-Pick one style per call site.
+Wrapping await in try/catch and also chaining .catch() around the same call is usually redundant.
+Pick one style at a call site so the path for errors stays obvious.

 Unhandled rejections from fire-and-forget.
-Calling an async function without awaiting it and without .catch() means a rejection has nowhere to go.
-Node v15+ treats unhandled rejections as fatal.
-If you intentionally fire-and-forget, attach a .catch():
+Calling an async function without awaiting it and without .catch() leaves a rejection with nowhere to go.
+Current Node defaults treat unhandled rejections as uncaught exceptions unless process-level handlers change that behavior.
+If you intentionally fire and forget, attach a .catch():

 try {